-At stores at Bat Trang you will see ceramic products displayed in different shapes, styles and colors.
-Usually they’re produced by family businesses and the prices are reasonable.
+At stores at Bat Trang you will see ceramic products displayed in different shapes, styles, and colours.

-You can apply for one of ceramic workshops and create a handmade ceramic product of your own!
+You can apply for one of the ceramic workshops and create a handmade ceramic product of your own!
 Don’t worry you’ll be guided through the process by the shopkeeper.

-Wander The Themed Streets Of Hanoi
+24) Wander the Themed Streets of Hanoi

-Nowadays, most of these 36 streets are in Old Quarter and have kept the names that reflect the specialized businesses they once housed.
+Nowadays, most of these 36 streets are in the Old Quarter and have kept the names that reflect the specialized businesses they once housed.

 The Old Quarter is the heart of Hanoi’s history and is recognized by its labyrinth of ancient streets buzzing with commerce.

-The street names carry the name of the trade they’re known for such as, Silk Street, Blacksmith Street, Herbal Medicine Street, Sugar Street, Dried Fish Street, Bamboo Street etc. These streets have a 1,000 year old history.
+The street names carry the name of the trade they’re known for such as Silk Street, Blacksmith Street, Herbal Medicine Street, Sugar Street, Dried Fish Street, Bamboo Street, etc. These streets have a 1,000-year-old history.

 In the past, the craftsmen who came to Hanoi from villages formed guilds among other artisans specializing in the same trade.

-Each of the guild had its own street in the Old Quarter where its members lived, built workshops and sold their trades.
+Each of the guilds had its own street in the Old Quarter where its members lived, built workshops and sold their trades.
 So if you were in dire need of some material for a dress you’d head on to Silk Street etc.

 As we mentioned before, the original layout of the streets still exists.
 Many of them still specialized in the original crafts they were named after while some transgressed in more modern merchandise.

-Check Out The 4-Kilometre Mosaic Wall
+25) Check Out the 4-Kilometre Mosaic Wall

 Another thing Hanoi can be proud of is having the world’s largest ceramic mosaic built from ceramic tesserae.

 The theme is ‘History through pictures’.
-With rich history and folk art that can be traced back to the Stone Age, it was a logical blend of the two.
+With a rich history and folk art that can be traced back to the Stone Age, it was a logical blend of the two.